 Severe cases of botulism may require the use of a ventilator to help support breathing.
 Recovery may take weeks or months.
 Long-term therapy and rehabilitation may also be necessary in severe cases.
 There’s a vaccine for botulism, but it’s not common, as its effectiveness hasn’t been fully tested and there are side effects.

 In most cases, botulism is easy to prevent.
 You can reduce your risk with the following preventative measures:

 - Follow proper techniques when canning food at home, ensuring you reach adequate heat and acidic levels.

 - Be cautious of any fermented fish or other aquatic game foods.

 - Throw away any open or bulging cans of commercially prepared food.

-- Potatoes that have been cooked and wrapped in aluminum foil can create an oxygen-free environment where botulism can thrive.
+- Potatoes cooked and wrapped in aluminum foil can create an oxygen-free environment where botulism can thrive.
 Keep these hot or refrigerate immediately.

 - Boiling foods for 10 minutes will destroy botulism toxin.